MichaelCurrin/learn-to-code/en/topics/shell/Bash/tutorials/bash_settings_files.md

 ### Purpose

 - `.bashrc` - Configure bash interactive shell usage.
-- `.profile` - One time setup for shell, not `bash` specific - this existed before bash.
+- `.profile` - One time set up for shell, not `bash` specific - this existed before bash.
 Contains environment variables like `PATH`.
 - `.bash_profile` - Can be used to load `.profile` and `.bashrc`. e.g.
     ```bash